Nursing

 Nursing Education Micro-Credential

-This micro-credential aligns with essentials in educational theory and pedagogy, curriculum development and promoting strategies for creating inclusive learning environments.
+This micro-credential program aligns with essentials in educational theory and pedagogy, curriculum development and promoting strategies for creating inclusive learning environments.
 It requires a total of two 3-credit-hour courses and serves as an introductory pathway to the Nursing Education Post-Baccalaureate Certificate or Master of Science in Nursing.

 Nursing Education Micro-Credential Courses